 Damage from the earthquake was negligible due to the sparse population of the area.
 Furniture was displaced at Frenchman Station, but there was very little damage to buildings.
 The quake was felt over much of the western U.S.

-The most recent major earthquake to hit Nevada did $10.5 million in damage when it struck near the Elko County city of Wells at 6:16 a.m. on Feb.
+The most recent major earthquake to hit Nevada was a 6.0 that did $10.5 million in damage when it struck near the Elko County city of Wells at 6:16 a.m. on Feb.
 21, 2008.
 All 700 of the residential structures in the town saw some kind of damage in the quake.
 Twenty were completely destroyed.
 Despite the significant damage, no one was seriously injured.
 In fact, there are no known earthquake-related deaths in Nevada history.